Big Island Invasive Species Committee (BIISC)

 This pest is widespread

 The avocado lace bug (Pseudacysta perseae) was discovered on Hawai‛i Island in February 2020.
-There is also a population on O‛ahu and Maui.
+There is also known to be on O‛ahu, Maui, and Kauaʻi.
 This insect goes after all species of avocado and some of the laurel family such as red bay and camphor.
-These insects cause very noticeably yellowing and brown spots on the leaves where the adults are feeding.
+These insects cause very noticeable yellowing and brown spots on the leaves where the adults are feeding.
 These spots start in the center of the leaves.

 When flipping over an affected leaf you can find all stages of the avocado lace bug.
 Adults, immatures, old body casings, and black shiny speckles.
 These black speckles are poop, where the lace bugs also hide their eggs.
 Healthy trees can survive an avocado lace bug infestation.
 Heavy infestations can cause the tree to almost completely defoliate but over time the tree can regenerate its leaves.